iLink-CyberShARE/workflow-composer-public/README.md

 ## Build and Run

 ### Option 1: Pull Docker Image
-Env Requirements: Docker and Docker Compose
+Environment Requirements: Docker and Docker Compose

 The public image of the Workflow Composer can be pulled from the Dockerhub repo:
 lagarnicachavira/workflow-composer-public